alexturek/alexturek.github.io/_posts/2022-02-08-Junior-engineers:-your-job-is-to-learn.md

 And then you get to start saying something like this to the junior engineers you're working with.

-_Thank you to Corrina Fabre for some suggestions and editing._
+_Thank you to Corrina Fabre, Lotus Tan, and Steven Danneman for reviews and suggestions._